Clifton Cushman: High school

 Cushman was a graduate of Grand Forks Central High School in Grand Forks, North Dakota in 1956.
 Cushman was an outstanding athlete while running track for the Redskins, breaking and setting many records.
 In 1990 Cushman was inducted into the Grand Forks Central Athletic Hall of Fame.
 Randy Heuther of Lisbon High School, ND broke Cushman's record in the hurdles, but then was stripped of the title after a wind-aided controversy.

 College

 After high school, Cushman attended the University of Kansas where he again broke and set many track records.
-In 1959, he took second place in the 400-meter hurdles providing Kansas with their back bone to reach their first NCAA Championship.
-In the next year he was named captain of the Jayhawks, in this same season he also earned most outstanding performer honors at the Kansas Relays, as well as winning the national title in the 400 meter hurdles.
-Again helping to provide the Jayhawks with that back bone needed to defend the NCAA Championship.
+In 1959, he took second place in the 400-meter hurdles providing Kansas with its backbone to reach its first NCAA Championship.
+In the next year he was named captain of the Jayhawks.
+In the same season he also earned most outstanding performer honors at the Kansas Relays, as well as winning the national title in the 400-meter hurdles.
+Again helping to provide the Jayhawks with that backbone needed to defend the NCAA Championship.